Toward a new theory of the fractional quantum Hall effect: Laughlin state at

-For $N=6$, the wave functions of the Laughlin and the true ground states are accidentally close to each other; this can be seen from the comparison of the electron densities in both states in the next Section.
-This is the reason why both the absolute and relative energy differences between the Laughlin and the true ground states are smaller at $N=6$ compared to neighboring values of $N$.
+For $N=6$, the wave functions of the LS and the true ground state are accidentally close to each other; this can be seen from the comparison of the electron densities in both states in Section \ref{sec:LaughDensity}.
+This is the reason why both the absolute and relative energy differences between the LS and the true ground state are smaller at $N=6$ compared to neighboring values of $N$.